RhinoHealth/user-resources/examples/generalized-compute/merge-datasets/README.md

 ### **Resources**
 - `Dockerfile` - This is the Dockerfile to be used for building the container image
-- `merge_cohorts_data.py` - This file contains the python code for merging the input cohorts
+- `merge_datasets.py` - This file contains the python code for merging the input datasets
 - `requirements.in` - The input python requirements for this project
 - `requirements.txt` - The compiled python requirements for this project (using `pip-compile` on the requirements.in file)
 <br><br>